Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

 I learned that considered himself an ex-Christian, having had some rough experiences with how Christians do things.

-He was very angry about all things Christian, the church, God, Jesus, and the Bible etc. He didn’t want to have anything to do with any of it.
+He was very angry about all things Christian: the church, God, Jesus, and the Bible, etc. He didn’t want to have anything to do with any of them.

 In conversation with me at the coffee shop, my friend had the venue to vent his anger at Christians to me.

-By God’s grace, I was able to listen.
+By God’s grace, I listened with minimal interruptions.

-As he talked with me at the first coffe shop conversation, I silently prayed for wisdom as to how I could point him to Jesus.
+As he talked with me at the first coffee shop conversation, I silently prayed for wisdom as to how I could point him to Jesus.

-He was so far away from the Lord, that I only needed to point to the next step in his journey to faith.
+He was so far away from the Lord.
+I only needed to point to the next step in his journey to faith.

-Read more: Next steps is step 4 in how I do personal evangelism.
+Read more: Next step is step 4 in how I do personal evangelism.

 I prayed, “Lord, what is the next step?”

-I felt the Lord give me two questions to ask my friend, and waited until it was appropriate.
+I sensed the Lord gave me two questions to ask my friend.
+I waited until it was appropriate.
 His hostility had been poured out and he was empty.